darrencauthon/MvcTurbine.Diagnostic/ReadMe.txt

 2. Create a Diagnostics folder in your project.
 3. Create diagnostic classes the inpliment the IDiagnostic interface.
 4. Register your diagnostic classes.
+5. Goto url /Diagnostic to see the results.

 REQUIREMENTS
 * MVC3